kristov/visicalc.pl/README.md

 	operations:
 	  [ 30 + 50 ] == hex: 0x50  bin: 0b1010000  dec: 80

-Actually, you can even do tricks like this:
+If there are no operators, the values stack is still populated.
+This means you can do tricks like this:

 	> 10
 	values: